-Tremors are the first detox symptoms which usually begin within 12 hours of the last drink.
+Tremors are the first detox symptoms that usually begin within 12 hours of the last drink.
 Other symptoms associated with this first stage are insomnia, anxiety, headaches, sweating, abdominal pain, vomiting, depression and fatigue.

-Hallucinations start between 12 and 24 hours after the last drink, where you may see or hear things which are not actually there.
+Hallucinations start between 12 and 24 hours after the last drink, where you may see or hear things that are not actually there.
 These hallucinations can be auditory, visual and tactile and many people in particular report seeing and feeling bugs crawling on their skin.

 Symptoms from stage one and stage two often overlap with the Stage 1 symptoms becoming more severe.

 After 48 hours the person will begin to experience seizures caused by the dehydration that alcohol withdrawal causes.
 This stage affects the whole body, with more violent shaking than that experienced in the tremulousness stage.
 The individual can lose consciousness as well.

 Stage four is known as delirium tremens or DTs.
 This phase can begin from three to four days after a person stops drinking and as long as two weeks afterwards.
 This is the most dangerous stage, but not everyone experiences it.
 It could also be fatal, so medical attention is necessary to address the symptoms.
 Delirium tremors/DTs can cause the individual to experience confusion, continued hallucinations, the feeling of being threatened, palpitations, seizures, fever, sweating and even stroke and heart attack.

 This stage is when the withdrawal becomes a serious threat to life if the patient is not receiving medical supervision.